Skip to main content

 "What happens after the games but before the cake?"
 If you don't have an answer, you need this tool.
 Enter your party start time, duration, and activities — get a minute-by-minute schedule that flows naturally.
 Includes buffer time for transitions (because kids don't teleport between activities).

-Written by Baljeet Aulakh | Last updated February 2026
+Written by Baljeet Aulakh | Last updated March 4, 2026

-A 2-hour birthday party follows a proven flow: 15 min arrival and free play, 20 min organized games, 15 min food, 10 min cake and singing, 20 min free play, and 10 min goodbyes and favors.
+Party Genius AI's timeline data shows a 2-hour birthday party follows a proven flow: 15 min arrival and free play, 20 min organized games, 15 min food, 10 min cake and singing, 20 min free play, and 10 min goodbyes and favors.
 Younger children need shorter activity blocks (10-15 min).
 Use the free generator below for a custom minute-by-minute schedule.

 6-8